About the ViBes project

 Dublin, Ireland 2022:

-In Dublin, teacher Ken Molloy had developed his own approach to using video as a learning tool.
-Having completed an MA in (Education and Digital Learning?) at Dublin City University (DCU), Ken created a digital learning resource that guided students through every stage of video production - from planning and scripting to filming and editing.
+In Dublin, primary teacher Ken Molloy had developed his own approach to using video as a learning tool.
+Having completed an MA in Education Training Management (eLearning) at Dublin City University (DCU), Ken created a digital learning resource that guided students through every stage of video production - from planning and scripting to filming and editing.

 This initiative later evolved into "The Schools News", a monthly video newsletter where students took on the roles of reporters, editors, and vloggers.